keleven-uk/pyWeatherApps/README.md

  PyDataBuild.

-  Scans a given directory for excel spreadsheets the contains daily weather data and for new data adds them to a main spreadsheet or SQLite3 database.
+  Scans a given directory for excel spreadsheets the contains daily weather data and for new data then adds them to a main spreadsheet or SQLite3 database.

   The apps include -
                     pyDataXBuild   - scans a number of excel files and merges into one file.